The best way to get to Alonissos is to take a ferry from Volos on the mainland, or a ferry from Skiathos which also has an international airport.

 Look at ticket options: Ferryhopper

-Patitiri is an obvious choice of area to stay on the island.
-It has lots of hotels and accommodation to choose from, and is the main hub from where you can organize everything during your vaction.
+Patitiri is an obvious choice of area to stay on the island when you visit Alonissos.
+It has lots of hotels and accommodation to choose from, and is the main hub from where you can organize everything during your vacation.

 Votsi gets a thumbs up from families traveling in Greece.
 Chora (just above Patitiri) is excellent if you are looking for quaint surroundings.